abhishek021091/AutoSweepCrowdNav/README.md

 }
 ```

-The SRNN crowd navigation foundation is also associated with:
+The inherited SRNN crowd navigation foundation is associated with:

 ```bibtex
 @inproceedings{liu2020decentralized,